 Plex Service Fails to Start

-If Plex does not start after installation or reboot, check the service status for errors:
+If Plex does not start after installation or reboot, check the service status:

 sudo systemctl status plexmediaserver